micheledellipaoli/TyrePressureDetection/README.md

 <br>

-* **Docker Compose**: it is a tool useful to configure the components of a  Microservices Architecture by using a single YAML file.<br>
+* **Docker Compose**: it is a tool useful to configure multiple components of a  Microservices Architecture by using a single YAML file.<br>
 To install Docker Compose, execute the following commands:
     ````shell
     sudo curl -L "https://github.com/docker/compose/releases/download/1.22.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose